-We follow LEAN approach in product and business development and we strongly suggest to file patents at least part-way through development.
-This is because patenting is expensive and early patents can become obsolete or irrelevant later in development phase.
-Typically EnCata's work generates lots of patentable opportunities for our clients, beyond their idea and technology and the best strategy is to file patents at TRL-7..8 (when ready to start batch production and marketing).
+We follow a LEAN approach in product and business development and thus we strongly recommend patent filings only after you are at least part-way through development.
+This is because patenting is expensive and early patents can already become obsolete or irrelevant later in the development phase.
+Typically, EnCata's work generates many patentable opportunities for our clients and the best strategy is to file patents at TRL-7, i.e. when early beta prototype is ready and when a startup is ready to start batch production and marketing.

 Typically, early stage startups (at a pre-seed stage) use four sources of funding:

-2) grant funding;
+2) Grant funding;

-3) pre-seed angel investment / early stage VC funding;
+3) Pre-seed angel investment / early stage VC funding;

 4) accelerator investment.